rhenter/django-api-client/docs/pt-br/_sources/index.rst.txt

 Welcome to Django API Client documentation!
 ===========================================

-Django API Client is a client for APIs in general, which allows iterating with the API as if they were using a Local model in their project, through a client and Custom CBV (Class based Views)
+The Django API Client is an API response wrapper, which allows you to iterate through the API as if they were using a local model / object in your project.
+Whether through the direct customer in an FBV or using personalized CBV (class-based displays), this framework tries to make this communication as easy as possible

 Some reasons to use the **Django API Client**